emktubs/OkapiCppConnector/README.md

 To build the library, create a `build` directory in your main folder, change into it and run the two commands `cmake ../` and `make install`.
 This will generate a shared object (.so or .dylib) in the `lib` folder.
 You can now use the library.
 The runnable example `okapi-connector-test` is available in the `bin`directory.

 For more information on the API and more examples, visit www.okapiorbits.space/documentation/

+### Use the TLE to Passes executable
+Follow the above instructions to build the executable.
+Further add your observer information in the following order:
+- altitude
+- longitude
+- latitude
+- start time
+- end time

+Have a look into the "obsinf" file for an example.
+The format of the time stamps have to be of the following:
+- YYYY-MM-DDThh:mm:ss.sss[...]Z

+The precision of the seconds is indefinite.

+Further, to be able to access the service of OKAPI leave your sign in information in a file in the source directory and name it "okapi_acc" in the order
+- username
+- password

+Eventually leave the TLE, for which you want your passes to be calculated in the "tle" folder.
+Give the input files the ending ".tle".
+Any file that has this ending will be checked for TLEs.
+Any TLE that is found will be requested for the given time window.

+After finishing you'll find your passes written to "output.dat".